-Submission Fee: If the corresponding author is not an AAI member, a fee of \$50 per manuscript must be paid by credit card (American Express, MasterCard, or Visa) during the submission process.
+Submission Fee: If the corresponding author is not an AAI member, a nonrefundable fee of \$50 per manuscript must be paid by credit card (American Express, MasterCard, or Visa) during the submission process.
 If payment by credit card is impossible, please contact infoji@aai.org to arrange payment by check (drawn on a U.S. bank).
 We do not accept cash or purchase orders.

-There is no processing fee for regular, emeritus or honorary AAI members in good standing.
+There is no processing fee for Regular, Associate, Emeritus, or Honorary AAI members in good standing.